Jese Rugroden, LMFTTherapist Education

 Post Master’s Training: Experiential play therapy, Mindfulness based interventions, DBT, trauma focused cognitive behavioral therapy, Internal family systems therapy, and Sand Play therapy

 Bachelor’s Degree: BS Psychology

 Licensure: Licensed Marriage and Family Therapist

-Jese has been in the mental health field for over 11 years.
-He received his Masters degree in Marriage and family therapy from St. Mary’s University in Minneapolis Minnesota.
-As a Licensed Marriage and Family Therapist, LMFT Jese has been working in a variety of settings over the years.
-As part of an ACT team in the metro to provide services to clients with SPMI and dual diagnosis.
-He has worked in the day treatment setting helping at risk teens manage their mental and chemical health struggles.
-In an IRTS facility in St. Paul he helped clients with SPMI stabilize their mental health and help them learn the skills they need to integrate back into the community.
-He has also worked as an outpatient therapist worked with adults, children, couples, and families.
-During his time as an outpatient therapist Jese was also the mental health representative for the Martin County Drug Court Team helping address the mental and chemical health needs of the participates in both the individual and family drug court program.
+Jese has been in the mental health field for over 11 years and received his Master’s degree in Marriage and Family Therapy from St. Mary’s University in Minneapolis, Minnesota.
+He has worked as a Licensed Marriage and Family Therapist (LMFT) in a variety of settings over the years, including as part of an ACT team in the metro to provide services to clients with SPMI and dual diagnosis.
+He has worked in the day treatment setting, assisting at-risk teens manage their mental and chemical health struggles.
+When he worked at an IRTS facility in St. Paul, Jese helped clients with SPMI stabilize their mental health and learn the skills they needed to integrate back into the community.
+He has also worked as an outpatient therapist, working with adults, children, couples, and families.
+During this time, Jese was also the mental health representative for the Martin County Drug Court Team, assisting with the mental and chemical health needs of the participants in both the individual and family drug court programs.

-When not doing therapy Jese loves to get outdoors.
-Whether it’s hiking, camping, fishing, or simply sitting in nature, he has a deep connection with the natural beauty and adventure nature has to offer us if we just take the time to get out and experience it.
+When not doing therapy, Jese loves to get outdoors.
+He has a deep connection with the natural beauty and adventure that nature has to offer us if we just take the time to get out and experience it, whether it’s hiking, camping, fishing, or simply sitting in nature.

 - Marital issues